BabylonJS/OldDocumentationSite/content/overviews/Standard/How_Rotations_and_Translations_Work.md

 example : http://www.babylonjs-playground.com/#VYM1E#28
 The textured plane mesh is currently aligned with the axis between spheres (axis1) and "faces" the camera.
-`RotationFromAxis()` computes the required rotation value (Vector3) to assign to a mesh in order to rotate it along the passed axes.
+`RotationFromAxis()` computes the required rotation value (Vector3) to assign to the mesh property `.rotation` in order to rotate it along the passed axes.
+If you prefer using quaternions instead of Euler angles, then `RotationQuaternionFromAxis()` computes the required rotation value (Quaternion) to assign to the mesh property `.rotationQuaternion` in order to rotate it along the passed axes.
+The same methods exist also in the `toRef()` version.

+`Vector3.RotationFromAxis()`
+`Vector3.RotationFromAxisToRef()`
+`Quaternion.RotationQuaternionFromAxis()`
+`Quaternion.RotationQuaternionFromAxisToRef()`

 # Baking Transform #